 Homemade Lemon Pound Cake

-Here’s an old-fashioned lemon pound cake recipe you can make from scratch.
-It’s not at all difficult and the results are spectacular!
+Here’s an old-fashioned homemade lemon pound cake recipe that is not at all difficult and the results are spectacular!
 With all the butter, fluffy egg whites and sweet natural sugar, no one can resist a homemade lemon pound cake.

 “Pound Cake” originated with early American colonists.
 The recipe calls for a pound of all the important stuff – butter, flour, eggs and sugar.
 They didn’t use leavening in this cake originally, just beat the egg whites and folded them in for a fluffy cake.
 To this batter they would add whatever other goodies they had on hand – poppyseeds, or if they were lucky, some preserved lemon or orange rind.
 It was a delicious treat then, and it’s the same today.